Authentic and traditional curd chilli step-by-step recipe with photos.

 - Store in an airtight container.
 Curd chilli is ready to use

-- Heat 1 tbsp coconut oil in a small pan and fry the curd chilli until dark brown
+- Heat 1 tablespoon coconut oil in a small pan and fry the curd chilli until dark brown

 - Use mildly spiced chillies to make curd chilli